Updated June 2026Test-Driven Development with .NET MAUI and Blazor Hybrid

 - Migrations under test

-- Service-layer tests with real HTTP via test servers
+- Service-layer tests with real HTTP via in-process test servers

-- Resilience behavior under test: retries, timeouts, offline
+- Resilience behavior under test: retries, timeouts, and circuit breakers

 - Authentication flows with faked MSAL; token storage contracts